Blue Satin Iridescent Spectre Pearls

 Blue base coats: For very light blues (like cornflower blue), we have seen excellent results using gold spectre pearl, but for a cool color shift on any shades of blue, a violet spectre pearl will give you a cool purple color shift in the sun.
 Silver spectre pearl paint can also give a nice subtle effect to the darker blues.
 Green can give an awesome pearl effect over most blue bases as well.

-Not only do all of our candy and spectre pearls work great in vehicle dip, we were the first company to supply the dip community with its pigments.
-If you have any reservations about whether our products work in vehicle dip, you should know that we were the pioneers who introduced Plasti Dip Pearls to the world.
+Not only do all of our candy and spectre pearls work great in plasti dip, we were the first company to supply the dip community with its pigments.
+If you have any reservations about whether our products work in Plasti Dip, you should know that we were the pioneers who introduced Plasti Dip Pearls to the world.

 We recommend 1 level teaspoon per sprayable quart of clear for our spectre pearls.
 1 heaping tablespoon can be added into a pound of clear powder for powder coating.
 This is a starting ratio and can be changed for your specific job.